Lagash: Curving Wall (Eastern Zone)

 A 2-m wide wall that runs from the south to the north is found on the eastern part of Area G. The features of the curving wall and the rooms found near it are determined to be different from other oval temples built in the Early Dynastic in other major states.
 Intrusive vertical drains are found at the base of the plano-convex foundation.
 Archaeologists excavated further deeper to the water level during season 4H and found extensive Early Dynastic I deposits.

+List of rulers

+Although the first dynasty of Lagash has become well-known based on mentions in inscriptions contemporaneous with other dynasties from the Early Dynastic (ED) III period; it was not inscribed onto the Sumerian King List (SKL).
+The first dynasty of Lagash preceded the dynasty of Akkad in a time in which Lagash exercised considerable influence in the region.
+The following list should not be considered complete: